cjthedj97/blog/_posts/2021-09-15-iwx-proxypass.md

 category: Interworx
 ---

-{% include note.html content="Note you will already need to have the domain added to siteworx." %}
+> Note you will already need to have the domain added to siteworx.
+{: .prompt-info }

 With the domain in siteworx you can add an apache include directly as the user.